If you’ve got a passion for writing audience-specific, attention-grabbing content under pressure, then you might consider becoming a copywriter.

 All writers are critical of their own work; it’s human nature.
 To prevent you from getting bogged down in negativity over writer’s block or over-editing, take a look at your portfolio from time to time to remind yourself that you are a decent writer and that you can still take on a challenge!
 For further guidance, check out how to create a killer copywriting portfolio.

-Learn how to use social media for selling
+5. Learn how to write for social media

-In the digital age, where most marketing is now displayed through social media such as Twitter, Facebook and LinkedIn, learning about how these sites can be used in the optimum way to get good copy out there is proving to be more and more integral.
-As well as learning to copy write, read up on how advertising works over these platforms.
+In the digital age, where most marketing is now displayed through social media such as Twitter, Facebook and LinkedIn, learning about how these sites can be used in an optimum way to get good copy out there is proving to be more and more integral.
+As well as learning to write content for social media, read up on how advertising works over these platforms.

-As with your portfolio, keep your own social media in ideal working order to demonstrate to potential employers that you are savvy and know how to use social media to increase traffic to your website.
+As with your portfolio, keep your own social media feed active and representative of your craft to demonstrate to potential employers that you are savvy and know how to use social media to market yourself.

-For regular copywriting hints, insights, and handy takeaways, follow Neville Medhora’s blog.
+✏️ For regular copywriting hints, insights, and handy takeaways, take a look at the rest of the Copify blog.